FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Federated Adversarial Decoupled Learning

-In this section, we will introduce our method, Federated Adversarial Decoupled Learning (FADE), which aims at enabling all clients with different computing resources to participate in adversarial training.
-We first introduce the vanilla deployment of DGL in FL in Section~\ref{Subsec:fdl}.
-We then extend DGL into adversarial training in Section~\ref{Subsec:advdgl}, and we give a theoretical analysis about its robustness.
-In Section~\ref{Subsec:wd}, we propose an effective improvement for DGL in order to alleviate the objective inconsistency.
-The convergence analysis of FADE will be given in Section~\ref{Subsec:convergence}.
+In this section, we present Federated Adversarial Decoupled Learning (FADE), which aims at enabling all clients with different computing resources to participate in adversarial training.
+In \cref{Subsec:fdl}, we introduce Federated Decoupled Learning (FDL) with differentiated model partitions for heterogeneous resource-constrained devices, and we analyze its convergence property.
+In \cref{Subsec:advdgl}, we integrate AT into FDL to achieve guaranteed joint adversarial robustness of the entire model.
+In \cref{Subsec:wd}, we discuss the objective inconsistency in FDL and propose an effective method to attain a better accuracy-robustness balance point.